 - Four persons: $958

 There is no set rule on how much you should spend on groceries.
-Some families spend more because they elect to buy pricier organic produce and locally raised meats.
+Some families spend more because they elect to buy pricier organic food and locally raised meats.
 Food costs in some states and cities may also be higher than in others.

 Use these national averages to get an idea of how much of your monthly budget you should spend on groceries.
 Choosing the right amount to allocate to groceries is up to you and how you prioritize food shopping.
 In the end, how much you spend is a personal decision.
 Set the goal amount and stick to it to stay on budget.